Klahowya (sternwheeler): Design and construction

 Two sources state Klahowya was built for the Columbia River Lumber Company, while another source states Klahowya was intended for the increasing tourist trade in the Golden region.
 Multiple use steamboats were common, and use for lumbering would not have been necessarily inconsistent with tourist applications.

+Operations

-OperationsKlahowya operated on the Columbia River from Golden to Columbia Lake.
+Klahowya operated on the Columbia River from Golden to Columbia Lake.
 The period of reported operations was brief, from 1910 to 1915.

-It is possible that Canada's participation in World War I starting in 1914 helped shorten Klahowya's career.
+It is possible that Canada's participation in World War I starting in 1914 helped shorten Klahowyas career.
 A number of steamboats in other areas of inland British Columbia had been built to cater to tourism, which was badly affected by war.
 Mobilization of men also depressed local businesses such as lumbering, which depended upon their labor.
 Captain Armstrong himself went overseas during World War I to supervise steamboat operations in war zones in the Middle East.